Shibiko-AI/ShibikoAI-ComfyUI-Tools/README.md

 ## Shibiko AI ComfyUI Tools

 ### What is this?
 This is a collection of tools that I use to make my life easier when developing ComfyUI applications.
-It is a collection of tools that I have created to help me with my development process.
-I have decided to share these tools with the community in the hopes that they will be useful to others as well.
-I use this tools to further develop features for https://shibiko.ai
+Waifu2x to reduce noise and upscale 2x and 4x trained on art or phones.
+Luts used in the photo and film industry to recolor images.
+I use this tools to further develop features for [Shibiko AI](https://shibiko.ai)

 ### Notes
 I put in credits for the original creators of the underlining tools that I use to create nodes.
 So links in each section are for each creator, repo, and patreon if they have one.